J4Wx/itunes-xhr-bug/README.md

 Initial Discovery by [Ben Brookes](https://github.com/brookesb91) and [Jamie Wood](https://github.com/J4Wx) @ [PixelBeardCo](https://pixelbeard.co).

+This issue was reported to Apple via the appropriate means over 4 months ago, they've ignored my emails since then.

 Whilst working with the iTunes search API we have uncovered an issue with CORS Headers.

 The essence of the issue is this: